 The report begins with a broad background and history of plasma collection and how it influences the present environment.
 The current state of the plasma collections landscape is then described and includes key data, such as the average annual or monthly/weekly collection volumes per center or per donation bed across the industry.
-The future challenges faced by the plasma collection industry are then presented, given the increasing competition in the space.
-The report forecasts the numbers of plasma centers and of source plasma collections by year until 2030, with assumptions for the outcome.
+The future challenges faced by the plasma collection industry are then presented.
+The report forecasts the numbers of plasma centers and of source plasma collections by year until 2032, with assumptions for the outcome.

 The report also covers current market price of plasma along with the current collection costs broken down by process/cost item.
 It discusses the entire plasma collection process in detail, providing average collection times and important aspects to consider when running plasma collection centers.
 It also provides information on the regulatory environment in which the industry operates (FDA, PPTA), and offers benchmarking data on new center development, including timelines and cost.

-The final third of the report delves into the various vendors that service the industry including the providers of collection devices (Haemonetics/Fresenius Kabi USA, and new entrats.), donor management software systems (Haemonetics/Mak Systems), testing services, donor payment processing, and product shipment/storage services.
+The final third of the report delves into the various vendors that service the industry including the providers of collection devices (Haemonetics/Fresenius Kabi and new entrants like Terumo BCT), donor management software systems (Haemonetics and others), testing services, donor payment processing, and product shipment/storage services.
 The relative strengths and weaknesses of each of these vendors are analyzed, based on customer assessments.

 The table of contents are enclosed below: